Is your child among

-One of the things you’ll want to discuss with them before they go back to college is how to keep their car and their belongings safe and protected.
-Here are some answers to a few of the most common questions that parents of college students have.
+One of the things that you’ll want to discuss with them before they go back to college is how to keep their car and their belongings safe and protected.
+Here are some answers to a few of the most common questions that parents of college students often ask us.

 Are my child’s belongings covered by my homeowners policy when she goes back to college?